How To Fight Back Against Retaliation for a Whistleblower Complaint

 1. Remain Calm

 The last thing you want to do is lose your patience and go off on a manager or another colleague.
-It may test your patience and self-control, but try to remain calm.
+It may test your patience and self-control but try to remain calm.
 Whether you need to leave the room or practice breathing exercises, find something that works for you.
 It is not uncommon for people in this position to seek therapy and request opportunities to work from home.

 2. Gather Evidence

 It will be difficult to prove retaliation to an attorney or in court without evidence, so collect whatever you can.
 When gathering evidence, it is important to do so quietly, because retaliation may become worse or you may suspiciously lose access to important records and notes you made.
-Even if you have nothing concrete, start by keeping a record of when things happen, who was present, what was said and what was done.
+Even if you have nothing concrete, start by keeping a record of when things happened, who was present, what was said, and what was done.

 Sometimes, gathering evidence may involve asking other people to testify on your behalf.
 Prepare for some people refusing to do so because they fear facing whistleblower retaliation themselves.